LinkedIn for business

 Creating a company page

 Now you have your personal profile sorted, it’s time to make a company page if you think that is right for your business.
 As mentioned, if you are a consultant, or a professional services provider, a personal profile may be sufficient for you to connect and share your wisdom.
 If you are a business or a larger company, you will also want to have a profile to expand your brand and position yourself and your business values locally and globally.
 A company page helps LinkedIn members learn about your business, your brand, and job opportunities with your company.
-Company pages are also a great way to establish industry expertise.
+Company pages are also a great way to establish industry expertise and give prospective employees a taste of what you have to offer.
 Before you have a company page, you will need to have a personal profile already.

 To set up a company page, head to the LinkedIn 'Marketing Solutions' portal for creating Company Pages and click the big blue 'create a company page' button.
 Next, enter your official company name and choose the URL that people will use to find your business on LinkedIn.
 Click the box indicating that you have the right to act on behalf of your company, then click 'create page'.